-We have so far restricted our discussion to single words.
-But the meanings of words (i.e., the mental states activated by words) are always interpreted within a context, both linguistic and nonlinguistic.
-Consider "banana."
-One might imagine that the association between "banana" and the color yellow, means that hearing "banana" activates, among other things, a perceptual representation of yellowness.
+Word meanings (i.e., the mental states activated by words) are always interpreted within a context, both linguistic and non-linguistic.
+This means that it is difficult or even impossible to talk about invariant ("core") meanings of words.
+For example, consider the word "banana."
+One might imagine that the association between "banana" and the color yellow means that hearing "banana" activates, among other things, a perceptual representation of yellowness.
 And, in fact, reading the sentence "The bananas Mark bought looked ready to eat" appears to prime yellowness (Connell & Lynott, 2009).
 But it would be maladaptive for "banana" to activate yellowness in a reflexive way if only because bananas are not always yellow.
-And indeed, it turns if a person instead reads that the bananas "were not ready to eat," the priming effect disappears (Connell & Lynott, 2009).
-So, rather than thinking of words as reflexively activating discrete bundles of features, it is more useful to think of the effect of words (i.e., their meaning) is always context-dependent (Casasanto & Lupyan, 2014).
+And indeed, if a person instead reads that the bananas "were not ready to eat," the priming effect disappears (Connell & Lynott, 2009).
+So, rather than viewing words as reflexively activating discrete bundles of features, it is more useful to think of words as inputs (cues) to a dynamic system that is always transitioning from one state to the next, the implication being that word meanings are intrinsically context-dependent (Casasanto & Lupyan, 2015; Elman, 2009).

-The role of context becomes clearer when we move from single words ("spin",

-"coconut") to larger utterances and engage the problem of compositionality.
-How do we get a person who knows about spinning and coconuts to put these together and spin the coconut?
+The role of context becomes clearer when we move from single words ("spin," "coconut") to larger utterances and engage the problem of compositionality.
+How do we get a person who knows about spinning and coconuts to put these meanings together and spin the coconut?
 This problem is partially solved by grammar.
-Just as words are cues to external referents, a grammar as learned by each language-user provides a structure for combining words into larger meanings.
-Even though a person may have never heard a given combination of words before-"spin the coconut"-the phrase is categorized as a transitive construction (Goldberg, 2003) which provides a kind of recipe for combining the individual words into a meaningful sensorimotor representation (simulation).
-In support of this view, there is experimental work showing that mental simulations for "You handed Andy the pizza" and "Andy handed you the pizza" are measurably different even though they contain the same words (Glenberg & Kaschak, 2002).
+Just as words are cues to external referents, a grammar, as learned by each language-user, provides a recipe for combining words into larger meanings.
+Even though a person may have never heard a to other, previously heard phrases (it can be classified as a transitive construction, for example, Goldberg, 2003).
+Such computations act to construct the appropriate sensorimotor representation (sometimes called simulation).
+Clearly, structure matters.
+The simulations formed when processing "You handed Andy the pizza" and "Andy handed you the pizza" are measurably different even though they contain the same words (Glenberg & Kaschak, 2002).
 Combined, grammatical and pragmatic knowledge allow for flexible context-sensitive interpretation of words such that people can use language to program themselves or others to think and do things that are previously unknown, unthought, and unreal.

-6 Implications for the evolution of language
+6. Implications for the evolution of language

 We have argued that language is a powerful tool for programming the mind by helping to activate more abstract/categorical representations by affecting modal mental states.
 On this perspective, it becomes critical to view the evolution of language as not simply the evolution of a communication system.
-After all, humans already have systems of acoustic and visual signals-postures, facial expressions, nonverbal vocalizations-that work just fine for other primates (Burling, 1993).
-Rather it becomes necessary to view the evolution of language as the evolution of a control system for programming our own and other people's minds.
+After all, humans already have systems of acoustic and visual signals-postures, facial expressions, non-verbal vocalizations-that work just fine for other primates (Burling, 1993).
+The evolution of language, on this view, is seen as evolution of a control system for programming our own and other people's minds.